kapawlak/temp_lab_host/Courses/6/CL/lab1.md

-:::Question
+:::Exercise
 A beam of white light traveling in air is incident on a glass block at an angle of 17 degrees.
 Use Snell’s Law to compute the refracted angle for purple, green and orange light.
 :::

 ## Experiment
-In [Ex](#Ex-white), you will investigate what happens when the path of white light passing through the D-block is close to the critical angle.
+In [](#Activity-white), you will investigate what happens when the path of white light passing through the D-block is close to the critical angle.
 You will use your knowledge of Frequency-Dependent Refraction to describe what is happening.

-::::::Exercise white
+::::::Activity white

 In this video you will see what happens when we refract white light.
 Recall that white light is composed of many different frequencies (colors) of light.

 <!-- Dispersion -->
 :::Video

-<iframe style='width:100%;' src="https://www.youtube.com/embed/RXb3OZu0NRM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width='100%' height='100%' src="https://www.youtube.com/embed/RXb3OZu0NRM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 :::

-:::Question
+:::Exercise
 In the video, the clearest rainbow is observed when the light is close to the critical angle.
 Why is the critical angle ideal for observing the rainbow?

-Hints: How does dispersion change with increasing the incident angle?
-What happens to refracted light past the critical angle?
+;;; Hint: How does dispersion change with increasing the incident angle?
+What happens to refracted light past the critical angle?;;;

 :::